Cold Trap Terpene Collector

 Why Terpenes are So Valuable

 The overall cost for terpenes for formulation are rather expensive generally speaking.
-If a producer went out to purchase wholesale terpenes for product formulation in their hemp or business, natural, full spectrum hemp terpenes would cost roughly $20-30 per gram.
+If a producer went out to purchase wholesale terpenes for product formulation in their hemp or cannabis business, natural, full spectrum hemp terpenes would cost roughly $20-30 per gram.
 Because the cost for these naturally extracted terpenes is so high, many producers turn to using synthetic terpenes running roughly $10-20 per gram.
-These terpenes do not contain the same level of demand from the consumer as natural products hold more merit in the hemp product industry.
+These terpenes do not contain the same level of demand from the consumer as natural products hold more merit in the hemp and cannabis product industry.
 This makes the need for natural full spectrum terpenes all the more vital to quality product formulation in today’s competitive market.
 So, in truth, terpenes are highly valuable for their use and for their overall price point, but to buy them wholesale is a far costlier choice.
 This is why proper terpene extraction is critical for any extraction company to master, making the use of a cold trap equally as vital to collect the highest quality, natural terpenes for product formulation or wholesale.